 In thinking about your audience, you will need to pick a name!
 I would recommend coming up with a few different options that you love just to make sure you desired domain name and social media handles are available!
 If your desired domain name is not available in the .com format, don’t fret!
 Mine wasn’t!
 I ended up using .net and have had zero issues when it comes to SEO or being easily found.
 I will say though. the .com version of my domain is unavailable, but inactive so that helps!
 Please, don’t create a name that is super close to someone else’s.
 It will hurt you in the long run for sure!

-Getting Your Own Hosting and Domain
+A Professional Blogger Needs Their Own Hosting and Domain Name

 Since we have covered what I don’t recommend, let’s move on to what I do.
 First, get your own hosting!
 Probably the most popular options are Blue Host and SiteGround.
 Both of these are inexpensive options for starting out, and really great for new bloggers.

-Especially for those who are not extremely tech savvy, going with SiteGround will make your life a lot easier.
+Especially for those who are not extremely tech savvy, going with Blue Host will make your life a lot easier.
 I myself am not technologically savvy, so I feel that pain!
 So go on and get everything in one place.
 Get it up and running and start the real fun part of blogging!

 Make It Pretty